 1. Sign up to receive updates and to be notified when registration opens.
 History Camp 2014 was completely filled several days before the event, so if you're interested in History Camp 2015, you'll want to register soon after registration opens.

-2. If you want to participate in planning History Camp 2015, including as a supporter, speaker, or participating organization, contact Lee and be sure and sign up for e-mail updates, too.
+2. If you want to participate in planning History Camp 2015 contact Lee and be sure and sign up for e-mail updates, too.